tarunbadial/restaurant-soft-python/README.md

   ◦ Write command in cmd  pip install pymysql for link between mysql and python.

-* I am curently using window 10 operating system
+* I am currently using window 10 operating system

 ## How to run: